afayle/aws-elemental-medialive-user-guide/doc_source/role-and-remember-arn.md

 ## Your Organization Has a Designated Administrator<a name="role-scenario-1"></a>

 Your organization might have an administrator who manages this service\.
 That administrator has likely set up one or more roles:
 + Ask the administrator or your manager which role to use\.
-Or if only one rule is listed in **Use existing role**, choose that role\.
+Or if only one role is listed in **Use existing role**, choose that role\.
 + If the only rule that is listed is **MediaLiveAccessRole**, choose that role\.
 In addition, if the **Update** button is displayed beside this role name, choose the button\. \(The button does not always appear, but whenever it does appear, choose it to refresh the role\.\)
 + If you want the selected ARN to appear first in the list next time, select **Remember ARN**\.